"Effective MRSA Staph Treatment Options and Support Since 2008"

 What’s best for you?
 The antibiotic your doctor may prescribe can vary due to the location of your infection, severity, your health status and if you have allergies to any antibiotics.
 So keep in mind that the information on this page is not all-inclusive, nor is it meant to imply that any of these drugs are safe or effective options for you.

 About side effects, drug interactions and things to avoid with these drugs.
 Many things can weaken the effects of some antibiotics, and some things don’t mix well with these drugs.
 You’ll get the most benefit from antibiotics by knowing how to use them properly, safely and effectively.
-The info on this page is abbreviated and does not include all possible side effects, interactions and contraindications. so be sure to talk with your doctor about your medications and look at the drug product insert for a complete listing side-effects, possible drug or food interactions and precautions.
+The info on this page is abbreviated and does not include all possible side effects, interactions and contraindications.
+So be sure to talk with your doctor about your medications and look at the drug product insert for a complete listing side effects, possible drug or food interactions and precautions.

 caution-triangle